Vernon councillor proposes new Indigenous inclusion requirements for Canada Day events

-The discovery of the unmarked burial sites of 215 Kamloops Residential School students has brought questions about how we mark Canada Day into the spotlight.
+The discovery of unmarked burial sites of 215 Kamloops residential school students has brought questions about how we mark Canada Day into the spotlight.

 In Vernon, B.C., a city councillor is suggesting new requirements focused on Indigenous inclusion for city-funded Canada Day events.